MichiganDataScienceTeam/official-website/config/faq.md

 ## I am not a student at the University of Michigan.
 Can I join?

-**No.** Unfortunately, we are not currently accepting students outside U of M.
+**No.** Unfortunately, we are not currently accepting students outside U-M.